hpfem/hermes/doc/src/installation.rst

 Profile.command' script to run it.
 This will update your system to use the latest version of Python.

-**Step 3**: Install the following libraries and applications: judy, Suitesparse, glew, cmake, git.
+**Step 3**: Install the following libraries and applications: Suitesparse, glew, cmake, git.
 If you don't already have these on your Mac, then the easiest way to get them is to use MacPorts (which is an application which allows you to easily install and manage UNIX